Analysing the effect of membership and perceived trust on sport events electronic word-of-mouth (eWOM) intention

 Source of Publication

 © 2020 Informa UK Limited, trading as Taylor & Francis Group.
 The main scope of this paper examines the relationship among perceived trust, membership and electronic word-of-mouth (eWOM) intention.
 A structured questionnaire based on a nonprobability purposive sample resulted in 413 responses, from which a structural equation model was developed.
 The results demonstrate that perceived trust significantly influences membership among a virtual group, and membership subsequently affects eWOM.
 From a sample drawn among international participants of a sporting event in Taiwan, results demonstrate the positive relationship and importance of perceived trust in creating a sense of membership among athletes.

 Lai, Mei Ying; Fotiadis, Anestis K.; Abu-ElSamen, Amjad; and Beede, Park, "Analysing the effect of membership and perceived trust on sport events electronic word-of-mouth (eWOM) intention" (2020).
-Scopus Indexed Articles.
-324.
+All Works.
+488.